intergr/ws/README.txt

 # ws
-worstscript, a worst way to learn a programming language
+worstscript, a worst way to learn a programming language (not witcherscript)

 grammar)
 (variable_name) is (function) of (parameters, seperated by "and".)